narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 **Run ROS Master**:

-Open first terminal, run this command to run the ROS master:
+Open the first terminal, and run this command to run the ROS master:

 $ roscore